This page outlines how to create the key technical components required for distributing your container image product with Google Cloud Marketplace.

 Container Registry and IAM setup

-Before you can create your solution in Partner Portal, you'll need to create
+Before you can create your product in Partner Portal, you'll need to create

 a staging Container Registry repository and push to it the images you

-want to distribute in your solution.
+want to distribute in your product.
 In your project, you must grant the

 Project Viewer role to